Einstein Maxwell Scalar Black Hole: Thermodynamic Properties with Logarithmic Barrow Entropy: EMS BH and Barrow Entropy with Logarithmic Correction

-where $K(\varphi)$ denotes the Maxwell field, $F^2 = F_{\mu\nu}F^{\mu\nu}$ is the Ricci scalar curvature and $\varphi$ indicates the coupling function of the scaler field.
-Also $V(\varphi)$ represents the scaler potential.
+where $K(\varphi)$ denotes the Maxwell field, $F^2 = F_{\mu\nu}F^{\mu\nu}$, $F^{\mu\nu}$ is the electromagnetic field and ${\cal R}$ is the Ricci scalar curvature and $\varphi$ indicates the coupling function of the scalar field.
+Also $V(\varphi)$ represents the scalar potential.
 The representation of the BH space-time in a static, spherically symmetric form is given by

-According to the theory, the mass of the dilaton BH in the de Sitter universe \cite{gao2004dilaton} is $M$ when $K = e^{2\varphi}$.
+According to the theory, the mass of the dilaton BH in the deSitter universe \cite{gao2004dilaton} is $M$ when $K = e^{2\varphi}$.
 Thus,

 i.e.,